-There are 6 fabricated spring stops on the solebar detailing fret (see Fig. 1) which can be folded up and then soldered in place.
+There are 6 fabricated spring stops on the solebar detailing fret (see Fig.2) which can be folded up and then soldered in place.
 I find a small pair of self closing tweezers good for this.
 Some wagons had round pattern spring stops.
-I have used 1mm wire for these.
+I use 1mm wire for these.
 I cut almost all the way through the wire with a piercing saw and then solder in place.
-The cut can then be completed without the soldered joint breaking.
+The cut can then be completed without the soldered joint breaking and the top gently filed flat.